AdrieanKhisbe/diractions/README.md

 <!-- §todo: Add some other example, gif of example
 §see: ho to do them -->

-*This is just a glimpse of what you can do, if you wnna see more scroll down a bit*
+*This is just a glimpse of what you can do, if you wanna see more [scroll down a bit](#Usage)*

 <!-- §see: inner link document -->

 ## Warning

 This is still an inbuilding young plugin.
 So if you are using it by directly cloning the repo rathen than antigen, prefer the master branch.
 It's working, I use it on my terminal (for a long time), but some glitch are possible, mainly with latest feature introduced.
-I'm using it with Zsh 5.0.2, and unaware of minimal zsh version required. (probably 4.3 at least)
+I'm using it with *Zsh* 5.0.2, and unaware of minimal zsh version required. (probably 4.3 at least)

 **If you have any remark, refactor suggestion or you are using it and had some unexpected behavior or bug (*soooory*), just post an issue ;)**